Doctor's Orders (Star Trek: Enterprise): Reception

 Doctor's Orders was first aired in the United States on UPN on February 18, 2004.

 According to Nielsen Media Research, it received a 2.6/4 rating share among adults.
 It had an average of 3.7 million viewers.

 Michelle Erica Green of TrekNation called it an "interesting character study" and said "as bottle shows go, it's a beautifully done, satisfying episode, and a nice break from the Xindi action storyline while still moving the ship forward on its quest."

+Star Trek Magazine rated "Doctor's Orders" one out of five, and named it the worst episode of the season, despite the heavy presence of Porthos, as he alone could not save this episode.
+James Whitbrook of Io9 described this episode as a worse version of the Star Trek: Voyager episode "One".

-In 2015, Den of Geek in a review of important show characters, noted him as "funny, quirky Phlox" and pointing out the character introduced audience to the Denobulan species.
-They recommended the episodes "Dear Doctor", "Stigma", "The Breach", and "Doctor’s Orders" for the Phlox character.
+In contrast, Den of Geek in a review of important show characters, noted the doctor as "funny, quirky Phlox" pointing out that the character introduced the audience to the Denobulan species.
+They recommended the episodes "Dear Doctor", "Stigma", "The Breach" and "Doctor’s Orders" for the Phlox character.

-In 2020, James Whitbrook of Io9 described this episode as a worse version of the Star Trek: Voyager episode "One".

-In 2011 Star Trek Magazine rated "Doctor's Orders" 1 out of 5 and named it the worst episode of the season despite the heavy presence of Porthos, he alone could not save this episode.